catherinism/catherinism.github.io/_posts/2019-12-17-mood_check_app_-_react_redux_final_project.markdown

 ![](https://i.imgur.com/pEK2xhv.png)

 My Reac/Redux project is very simple but I'm very proud of it.
 It took a lot of research and studies to finish, but I really enjoyed the process.
-But I'm glad it's done and I'm ready for the next challege - career change!
+But I'm glad it's done and I'm ready for the next challenge - career change!